-But now countries and communities around the world that don't have the same health services, resources and infrastructure are now stuggling to contain outbreaks of Covid-19.
-People affected by poverty, drought and conflict are particularly vulnerable.
+But now countries and communities around the world that don't have the same health services, resources and infrastructure are struggling to contain outbreaks of Covid-19.
+People affected by poverty, hunger, displacement and conflict are particularly vulnerable.

 For example Yemen, already home to the world's worst humanitarian crisis, is currently battling a severe outbreak.
 The UK Government estimates there may be a million infections in the country where 50% of health clinics and hospitals have been destroyed as a result of the five-year civil war.
 Around 14 million people there don't even have somewhere to wash their hands to help prevent the spread of the virus.